yizhixiaolinya/Harmonization_cross_parameter_estimation/README.md

 # MRI Harmonization Project
-> **Imaging-Parameter–Aware Multi-Site MRI Harmonization**
+> **Unified MRI Harmonization with Dual Image–Parameter Conditioning and Scanner-Aware Semantic Constraints**

-## 📖 Introduction
+## 📖 Overview
-This repository hosts the upcoming implementation of our **MRI harmonization framework**, which aims to reduce inter-scanner and inter-protocol variability in multi-site neuroimaging studies.
+This repository will host the public release of our **Unified MRI Harmonization** framework, designed to mitigate inter-scanner and inter-protocol variability in large multi-site neuroimaging cohorts.
-Our method leverages imaging-parameter–aware deep learning to translate MRI data between different scanner styles (e.g., Siemens ↔ GE ↔ Philips) while preserving anatomical fidelity and quantitative consistency.
+The method integrates **dual image–parameter conditioning** and **scanner-aware semantic constraints** to translate MRI data across vendor styles (e.g., Siemens ↔ GE ↔ Philips) while preserving anatomical fidelity and quantitative integrity.

-Key features to be included:
+### Key Features (planned)
-- **Parameter-Aware Generator**: Utilizes TR, TE, TI, FA, and voxel size as conditioning for style transfer.
+- **Parameter-Aware Generator**: Conditions on TR, TE, TI, FA, and voxel size for protocol-specific style transfer.
-- **Cross-Site Harmonization**: Supports any-to-any vendor/protocol adaptation.
+- **Cross-Vendor Adaptation**: Supports any-to-any scanner/protocol harmonization.
-- **High-Fidelity Reconstruction**: Optimized for PSNR/SSIM and scanner-parameter alignment.
+- **High-Fidelity Reconstruction**: Optimized for PSNR/SSIM and consistent imaging-parameter alignment.

 ## 🧠 Motivation
-Multi-site neuroimaging is essential for large-scale studies of aging and neurodegenerative disease.
-However, scanner hardware, acquisition protocols, and software upgrades introduce systematic intensity and contrast differences, which hinder reproducibility and model generalization.
+Multi-site neuroimaging enables large-scale studies of aging and neurodegenerative disease, but scanner hardware, acquisition protocols, and software upgrades create systematic intensity and contrast differences that hinder reproducibility and model generalization.
-Our harmonization approach addresses these challenges, enabling:
+Our harmonization framework addresses these issues to deliver:
-- **Reliable downstream analysis** (e.g., AD classification, lesion detection).
+- **Robust downstream analysis** (e.g., Alzheimer’s disease classification, lesion detection).
-- **Improved cross-site model performance** in clinical and research settings.
+- **Improved cross-site model performance** in both research and clinical workflows.

 ## 🚧 Project Status
-The codebase is currently under **active re-organization and documentation**.
+The codebase is under **active re-organization and documentation**.
-- ✅ Core algorithms and training pipelines are complete in internal experiments.
+- ✅ Core algorithms and training pipelines are complete and validated internally.
-- 📝 We are cleaning, modularizing, and preparing the code for public release.
+- 📝 Public-facing modules and tutorials are being cleaned and modularized.

-> **Estimated public release:** _To be announced_.
+> **Estimated public release:** _TBA_.
-Stay tuned by watching or starring the repository for updates.
+Watch or star the repository to receive updates.

-## 🗂️ Planned Repository Structure
+## 🗂️ Planned Repository Layout